How to Make Subliminals: 5 Tools Compared (2026)

 Step 1: Write your affirmations

 This is the most important step.
 Every affirmation should be present tense, specific, and personal to your situation.
-"I am confident" is too vague."I speak up in team meetings and share my ideas without hesitation" gives your subconscious something concrete to work with.
+"I am confident"is too vague.
+"I speak up in team meetings and share my ideas without hesitation" gives your subconscious something concrete to work with.
 Write 8 to 15 statements that describe the version of yourself you are building toward.
+The affirmation writing guide covers structure, wording, and the mistakes that weaken a track.

 Avoid negations.
 Your subconscious processes the core concept regardless of the framing, so "I don't feel anxious" reinforces anxiety.
 "I feel calm and grounded in new situations" reinforces calm.
 Small distinction, large difference in outcome.